 Request the Review

+The important field to focus on is the Scopes justification.
 Here’s your chance to explain the use-case that is driving your usage of CloudSponge.
 One of Google’s major concerns is that your app is clear with end users about what data you are accessing and how you will use that data.
 Keep in mind Google’s priorities as stated in their User Data Policy and their blog on Setting User Expectations.

 Once you have filled in the application form, submit it and wait for Google to respond.
 If they require more details from you, they will reply asking for clarification.
 Once they approve your request, you’ll be able to connect to your users Google address books in production.